-When Alexander II ascended the throne in 1855, he implemented sweeping reforms in response to Russia's humiliating defeat in the Crimean War.
-Notably, Alexander II emancipated the serfs, which prompted significant migration to the cities.
+implemented sweeping reforms humiliating defeat in the Crimean War.
+Notably.
+Alexander emancipated the serfs, which prompted significant migration to the cities.

-Even as Alexander II modernized Russia, revolutionary groups emerged, One of these groups, People's Will, assassinated him in 1881, resulting in the ascension to the throne of his son, Alexander III, who brought the era of reforms to an end.
-Seeking to save Russia from

-HISTORY & MYTH revolution, Alexander III strengthened the authority of the nobility over the peasantry, forced national minorities to adopt the Russian language, persecuted Jews, and exiled many socialists.
+Even as Alexander II modernized Russia. revolutionary emerged, One of these groups, People's Will, assassinated him in 1881. resulting in the ascension to the throne of his son, Alexander III, who brought the era of reforms to an end.
+Seeking to save Russia from revolution, Alexander III strengthened the authority of the nobility over the peasantry, forced national minorities to adopt the Russian language, persecuted Jews, and exiled many socialists.